Budget cruise from Bellingham to Alaska: one man’s account of his ferry deck adventure

 Macaulay and I were still talking: about his years on the ferries (36), whether the video gamery of GPS has replaced visual navigation (“I’m old school — there’s the science of navigation, but then there’s the art”), a feeble poke at the budget crisis (“what’s gonna happen is anybody’s guess”).

 Eventually, someone called Macaulay back to the bridge.
 Time to leave.
 I followed and watched Petersburg fade into the night for a second time.
 The surreality of it, the feeling of living in two dimensions at once, split me like a prism.
-I was the same person on the same boat, quite possibly skippered by the same Macaulay.
+I was the same person on the same boat, quite possibly skippered by the same captain.
 But instead of a busted kid cowering below with his heart in his boots, I was way up top, an invited guest on the bridge.
 It didn’t feel especially grown-up or special — just profoundly odd, borderline absurd.

 About a week later, I fly back to Seattle and tell the captain I know best, my dad, the story of how I planned to get off the ferry in Petersburg but couldn’t.